RL Training Guide — G1 Locomotion from Scratch¶

 The policy.onnx file is what gets deployed.
 It is a portable format that runs on any machine with ONNX Runtime -- the workstation, the Jetson, or a laptop.

-Step 7: Deploy in unitree_sim_isaaclab¶
+Step 7: Validate in unitree_sim_isaaclab¶

 Copy the trained JIT policy to the simulation environment: